 The natural topography of Ballindalloch Estate, especially the steep banks of the Spey and Avon glens, and our abundant mature hardwoods, make it the perfect setting for both driven shooting and walked-up shooting.
 Thanks to the hard work of our team of dedicated gamekeepers our moorlands are now well stocked with both red and black grouse, partridge and other indigenous upland species.
 A limited number of let days for both driven and walked up shooting for pheasants are made available each season, so it is important to book early.

 Stalking (aka ‘Hunting’) enthusiasts from around the world make the journey to Ballindalloch, attracted by the excellence of our deer stalking.
 The tranquillity of woodlands and the richness of the foliage helps engender superb quality bucks and does.
 Red deer are to be found both on the moors and woodlands hereabouts and offer interesting stalking challenges, although it is the iconic roe deer that Ballindalloch is particularly famed for.
 Our season extends from April to July each year, and we can accommodate two rifles on a daily or weekly basis.

 We are experienced in arranging the relevant gun licences for clients visiting from abroad and we are happy to organise bespoke itineraries tailored to your needs.
-We offer self and full-catering options for our shooting parties and we can put together a package that includes shooting, fishing, distillery visits, golf and other local activities at your discretion.
+We offer self and full-catering options for our shooting parties and we can put together a package that includes shooting, fishing, distillery visits and other local activities at your discretion.